1. Make Space Visually and Functionally Separate

 It’s important to have plenty of seating in your family room so your family and your guests feel comfortable hanging out in the family room.
 Mix in a variety of unique seating options with sturdy ottomans, generously-sized sofas, comfy recliners, and unique accent chairs.

 3. Add in Color and Texture

 You can add color to your family room with brightly colored accent chairs.
-If you don’t like that look, consider adding color to your family room through throws, pillows, vases, paintings, and other home décor.
+If you don’t like that look, consider adding color to your family room through throws, pillows, vases, paintings, venetian blinds, and other home décor.
 Don’t forget to take advantage of any bookshelves and other shelving spaces you have.
 Combines books, personal items, art, sculptures, and other items on bookshelves to bring in your personal style to the room.

 While bookshelves can certainly be useful spaces for books and décor, outfitting them with fabric boxes or adding in unique baskets (find here more) around the room will add functional storage spaces for stashing away blankets, games, and toys.

 Having live plants indoors serves many purposes.
 Many find them comforting, and they help to keep the air fresh and vibrant.
 Utilize indoor shelves and empty walls to create spaces for flowers and potentially fresh herbs.
 If you don’t have that green thumb or often forget to water plants, succulents are great options.
 They add a touch a nature and require little care.

 Among hanging out with family and friends, the family room is a great place to add a nook for relaxing, reading a book, or taking a coffee break.
 Include a small chair, a table to rest drinks and other items and a floor lamp and you’ve got yourself a little place to relax.